awsdocs/amazon-cloudwatch-user-guide/doc_source/as-metricscollected.md

-# Auto Scaling Metrics and Dimensions<a name="as-metricscollected"></a>
+# Amazon EC2 Auto Scaling Metrics and Dimensions<a name="as-metricscollected"></a>

-Auto Scaling sends metrics for instances and groups to CloudWatch\.
+Amazon EC2 Auto Scaling sends metrics for instances and groups to CloudWatch\.
 For Auto Scaling instances, you can enable detailed \(one\-minute\) monitoring or basic \(five\-minute\) monitoring\.
 For Auto Scaling groups, you can enable group metrics\.
 For more information, see [Monitoring Your Auto Scaling Instances and Groups](http://docs.aws.amazon.com/autoscaling/ec2/userguide/as-instance-monitoring.html) in the *Amazon EC2 Auto Scaling User Guide*\.

 ## Auto Scaling Group Metrics<a name="as-group-metrics"></a>

-If you enable group metrics, Auto Scaling sends aggregated data to CloudWatch every minute\.
+If you enable group metrics, Amazon EC2 Auto Scaling sends aggregated data to CloudWatch every minute\.

 The `AWS/AutoScaling` namespace includes the following metrics\.